 \subsection{The [Sr/Ba] ratio}

-In this Section we discuss the predictions of our model for the [Sr/Ba] ratio, and compare them with observational data and with the predictions of stochastic chemical abundance models.
-The [Sr/Ba] ratio is important as it is sensitive to the origin of the heavy elements.
-Observationally, not only the [Sr/Fe] and [Ba/Fe] show a dispersion in our Galactic halo, but also their ratio [Sr/Ba] is not constant \citep{Francois07}.
+The [Sr/Ba] ratio is an important chemical ratio, as it is sensitive to the origin of the heavy elements.
+Observationally, not only the [Sr/Fe] and [Ba/Fe] abundances show a dispersion in our Galactic halo, but also their ratio [Sr/Ba] is not constant \citep{Francois07}.
 These observations confirm the need for a second neutron-capture process which synthesised differently the light elements (such as Sr) and the heavy ones (as Ba), in addition to the r-process.
-Early contribution from fast rotating massive stars to s-process elements has been proposed \citep{Pignatari08,Chiappini11,Frischknecht12,Chiappini13}, as normal s-process enrichment by AGBs operates on long time-scales ($>300$ Myr, see \citealt{Cescutti06}); moreover, at low metallicity it is expected from AGB nucleosynthesis a [Sr/Ba] < 0 (\citealt{Cristallo09}, see also \citealt{Frebel18}).
+Early contribution from fast rotating massive stars to s-process elements has been proposed \citep{Pignatari08,Chiappini11,Frischknecht12,Chiappini13}, as normal s-process enrichment by AGBs operates on long time-scales ($>300$ Myr, see \citealt{Cescutti06}); moreover, at low metallicity, [Sr/Ba]$<0$ is expected from AGB nucleosynthesis (\citealt{Cristallo09}, see also \citealt{Frebel18}).

-These ideas were recently incorporated in stochastic inhomeogenous chemical evolution models which were able to predict a scatter in the [Sr/Ba] ratio \citep{Cescutti13,Cescutti14}.
+These ideas were incorporated in stochastic inhomeogenous chemical evolution models which were able to predict a scatter in the [Sr/Ba] ratio \citep{Cescutti13,Cescutti14}.
 These models however, not being in the cosmological framework, do not take into account additional scatter caused by the addition of ex-situ stars resulting from mergers.
 These smaller galaxies would have their own star formation histories which, in principle, could add more scatter into the more simplified picture of the stochastic inhomogenous chemical evolution models.
-In the following sections we compare the predictions of our simulations in a cosmological context to those obtained with these previous models.
+This is in fact what we see in our cosmological simulations.